Germany confirms human transmission of coronavirus | DW | 27.01.2020

-Health authorities say the man who contracted the virus is from the state of Bavaria.
-It is the first known instance outside of China of the disease transmitting between unrelated persons.
+Health authorities say the Bavarian man contracted the virus from a work colleague visiting from China.
+It is believed to be the first case of human-to-human transmission in Europe.

 The first person to have coronavirus in Germany was infected by a Chinese colleague who attended a company training in the state of Bavaria a week ago, health officials said on Tuesday.